tessconnell14/CFG-masters-1/README.md

 Handle outliers
-We removed any observations where the salary data was more that 3 standard deviations from the mean Handle duplicates- we checked for duplicates but there were none present in the data
+We removed any observations where the salary data was more that 3 standard deviations from the mean

-*References:
+Handle duplicates
+We checked for duplicates but there were none present in the data

+**References:
 https://www.statista.com/statistics/627312/worldwide-developer-population/#:~:text=The%20global%20developer%20population%20is,the%20number%20seen%20in%202020.
 https://stackoverflow.blog/2016/10/07/do-developers-need-college-degrees/